-- 2.3.10 "Co-supervisor" means a person who is not necessarily an employee of the University and who, in consultation with the supervisor, is appointed to give assistance and guidance to a student in those areas where the supervisor is not sufficiently familiar with the full scope of the field to be covered in the project, where the project is multidisciplinary or for purposes of mentorship. - 2.3.11 "Dissertation" means a written report, to be submitted as part of the fulfilment conditions for a master's qualification.
+- 2.3.16 "Co-supervisor" means a person who is not necessarily an employee of the University and who, in consultation with the supervisor, is appointed to give assistance and guidance to a student in those areas where the supervisor is not sufficiently familiar with the full scope of the field to be covered in the project, where the project is multidisciplinary or for purposes of mentorship. - 2.3.17 "Department/School" means a substructure that forms part of a Faculty. - 2.3.18 "Dissertation" means a written report, to be submitted as part of the fulfilment conditions for a master's qualification.
 A dissertation could be either in the traditional form of a research report or a collection of articles or essays.
-In some cases, the output may be expanded, supplemented or supported through patents, designs, artefacts, computer code, or other material or intangible items produced in the course of the research, which faculty regulations may specify as an explicit requirement of the degree. - 2.3.12 "Distance (online) Education" is a mode of provision, based primarily on a set of teaching and learning strategies (or educational methods) that can be used to overcome special and/or transactional distance between educators and students and utilises a computer network to present or distribute some educational content.
-Online programmes are equivalent to on-campus contact programmes in terms of admission criteria and overall workload. - 2.3.13 "Doctoral degree" means that the essential defining requirement of the research project for graduation purposes is an original contribution to a field of study at a theoretical, conceptual or analytical level in addition to proficiency in research methods and exercise of independent and critical ability.
+In some cases, the output may be expanded, supplemented or supported through patents, designs, artefacts, computer code, or other material or intangible items produced in the course of the research, which faculty regulations may specify as an explicit requirement of the degree. - 2.3.19 "Distance (online) Education" is a mode of provision, based primarily on a set of teaching and learning strategies (or educational methods) that can be used to overcome special and/or transactional distance between educators and students and utilises a computer network to present or distribute some educational content.
+Online programmes are equivalent to on-campus contact programmes in terms of admission criteria and overall workload. - 2.3.20 "Doctoral degree" means that the essential defining requirement of the research project for graduation purposes is an original contribution to a field of study at a theoretical, conceptual or analytical level in addition to proficiency in research methods and exercise of independent and critical ability. - 2.3.21 "External assessor" means an expert appointed from outside the University to assess students' work. - 2.3.22 "Faculty-specific assessment" means opportunities, such as continuous assessments, that are determined by academic departments and approved by the Faculty Board.